Back

 1 Benefits not features

 The script is the primary driver of any video, including animation.
-And simply listing your software or technology features in the script won’t help.
+And simply listing your software or technology features in the script won’t help; viewers won’t be sure how that feature helps them.
 Generally; they aren’t why people buy.
 It’s what it does for them.

 Does it save them time?
 Does it save cost?
 What does it free up people to do?
 How does this technology make their life easier?
-What is a like working with you?
+What is a like working with you as a company?
 This kind of content is what the script needs to tell.

 Listing the features doesn’t belong in a technology explainer video.
 They’re for people who want to drill down into the details later – as a secondary selling tool.
 Preferably with a captive audience or when you’re showcasing a demo in a meeting.